PUB HLTH 1001 - Health and Illness in Populations

 Assessment Task Task Type Weighting Learning Outcome Maths Diagnostic Test Formative 0% Assignment 1 Summative 10% 1, 2, 3, 7 Assignment 2 Summative 20% 1, 3-7 Quizzes Summative 15% 1-4, 6-7 Participation Summative 10% 1-8 Exam Summative 45% 1-7

-Assessment Related RequirementsAttendance and participation at all tutorials and practical workshops is required and 10% of your overall mark is based on the quality of your active participation in these sessions.
-Participation is important because tutorials and practical workshops will extend and apply the material presented in lectures and readings.
+Assessment Related RequirementsAttendance and participation at all tutorials is required and 10% of your overall mark is based on the quality of your active participation in these sessions.
+Participation is important because tutorials will extend and apply the material presented in lectures and readings.
 Active participation will not only lead to greater enjoyment and learning, but will assist you to prepare for the exam.

-In tutorials and practicals, it is expected that all students contribute to discussion.
+In tutorials, it is expected that all students contribute to discussion.
+This applies whether you attend your tutorial class face-to-face or online.
+Students who attend online tutorials are expected to participate by having their audio and video on during the Zoom class.
 Public health can be controversial, therefore opinions may be expressed that are counter to our own.
 You are expected to be respectful of others' points of view even though they may differ from your own.
 Each student has the right to hold and express views that are not conventional, provided that they are not personal attacks on individual students and they do not vilify groups of people (i.e. people from different ethnic or religious groups, or those with different sexual preferences).

 Assessment DetailMaths Diagnostic Test (Formative)